esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/01-Dev Environment setup.md

 	endpoint to collect logs and forward them to Loki.
 If you want to develop and test Loki functionality you need to be running Promtail with the configuration file in `_dev/promtail/config.yaml`, e.g.
 	`promtail --config.file=config.yaml`.
+- [Kubens + Kubectx](https://github.com/ahmetb/kubectx) for easy context and namespace switching.

 ## Kubernetes initialisation

 ## Installation
 Unless you are on a cluster shared with others, create and use a namespace named "esthesis", so that you can follow the instructions below without having to change parameters.
+If you are using a different namespace, replace it accordingly.

 - Install the supporting dependencies in `esthesis-helm/esthesis-core-deps`:
 	```shell